wjwat/pizza-place/README.md

 ## :gear: Setup/Installation & Usage Instructions

-- Go to !!!URL!!! in any modern browser.
+- Go to TODO:add url in any modern browser.

 *or*